Uploading Data to EarthScope - CLI Tutorial#

 Bulk Uploads#

-To upload many files at once, we recommend you organize your local files into one or more directories and then pass the names of those directories to the upload command instead of individual file names.
+To upload many files at once, organize your local files into one or more directories and pass the directory as the source.
+Use --recursive / -r to include files in subdirectories.

 Uploading 6 files... ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 0/6 • 109.3 MB • 13.6 MB/s • 0:00:08